View Sandra Adkins's Obituary on lincolncourier.com and share memories

 Sandra Kay (Werner) Adkins 1946 - 2019

-Sandra was the longtime manager of the Lincoln Dairy Queen in Lincoln, IL.
-She mentored and helped mold over 70 young men and women into adulthood in 18 years.
+Sandra was the longtime manager of the Lincoln Dairy Queen in Lincoln, IL. she mentored and helped mold over 170 young men and women into adulthood in 18 years.

 Her hobbies included traveling anywhere and everywhere and she was always on the go.
 She especially enjoyed watching her grandsons and visiting her children and family members, including her last trip this month to Florida with her family and friends, where she watched her grandsons play in the sand and enjoyed the sun, waves and fresh air one last time.